Kaholo/Kaholo-plugin-github/README.md

 * **Please Notice!** For almost all actions you have to provide an authentication token, either from the Settings or from within the action.

 ## Method: Create Commit Status
 Create a new commit status.
-You can see more on Github commit statuses [here](https://docs.github.com/en/rest/reference/repos#statuses).
+You can see more about Github commit statuses [here](https://docs.github.com/en/rest/reference/repos#statuses).

 ### Parameters
 1. Authentication Token (Vault) **Optional** - The OAuth token of the user to authenticate with.